Image courtesy of Stefan Weil – support his work here

 These fines are known as Fixed Penalty Notices (FPNs).
 FPNs essentially say that you are guilty of a crime, but if you pay the fine within 28 days then you will not actually be convicted, and it will not appear on your criminal record.
 If you fail to pay the fine within that time, then the police can start criminal proceedings.
 You can also refuse an FPN if you believe that you have not committed a crime, but this will also allow the police to start criminal proceedings.
 See our FPN article for more information.

 Remember that you do have the right to defend yourself in criminal proceedings.
 BPLS have a network of expert lawyers who can help to support and represent BLM protesters.
 Contact us here if you wish to discuss this.

-Under Regulation 8, the police can require individuals at an illegal gathering to disperse or to specifically return to their home.
+Under Regulation 10 of the Steps Regulations, the police can require individuals at an illegal gathering to disperse or to specifically return to their home.
 This power can only be used if it is “necessary” and “proportionate” in order to limit transmission of Coronavirus.